rkuma183/wilsonmar.github.io/_posts/2016-06-12-aws-lambda-serverless.md

 {% include _toc.html %}

+This tutorial aims to have you ending up with a serverless app running in the Amazon cloud.
+We'll take it one step at a time.
+I'll give you PROTIPs and notes along the way so you'll understand how we get there.

+## About Serverless #

 The term "serverless" describes an <strong>architectural style</strong> where developers shift concerned about the hardware and its ability to scale to AWS Lambda.